 The Game Manual suggests a variation for playing a second time through the same Statement Cards where players take apologetics to the next level by coming up with additional arguments, pertinent scripture passages, and possible responses to objections.
 You can create your own way of playing, maybe even having someone play the Devil’s advocate by giving a series of objections while a player (or team) tries to come up with either responses or counter questions.
 There are also suggestions online for Follow Up Sessions.

 There are a few Statement Cards that parents will want to be aware of before playing with younger players: two cards on homosexuality and sex before marriage, and another that addresses non-Christian lifestyle choices, the LGBT+ movement, and the pro-abortion position.

 The Game is Best For…

 Equipped? can be played by a family, but it is also ideal for a small group class (high school level or above) that is studying worldviews or religion.
-(The publisher's website suggests, Bible study groups, college/career groups, camping programs, and outreach teams as some specific settings.)
+(The publisher's website suggests some specific settings, such as Bible study groups, college and career groups, camping programs, and outreach teams.)
 It is difficult to provide authentic practice opportunities for defending one’s beliefs, so Equipped? gives you a starting place.
-It alerts players to many of the questions or statements non-Christians are likely to present.
-It stresses the extremely important communication skills of listening, rephrasing, and asking questions rather than simply presenting arguments.
-And then it helps players learn some appropriate responses.
+It alerts players to many of the questions or statements non-Christians (and some Christians!) are likely to present.
+It stresses the extremely important communication skills of listening well, rephrasing, and asking questions rather than simply presenting arguments.
+And then it helps players learn how to formulate appropriate responses.